Dave Thomas (actor): Career

-In 1993, he officially co-starred in ABC's Grace Under Fire with Brett Butler and Tom Poston and continued with the show for 5 seasons.
-In 1995 Thomas starred in ABC TV movie Picture Perfect with Mary Page Keller and Richard Karn.
-In 1995 Thomas tried his hand at TV Game shows, produced a pilot of a game show called Family Challenge for ABC.
+In 1993, he co-starred in ABC's Grace Under Fire with Brett Butler and Tom Poston and continued with the show for 5 seasons.
+In 1995 Thomas starred in the ABC television film Picture Perfect with Mary Page Keller and Richard Karn.
+In 1995 Thomas produced a pilot of a game show called Family Challenge for ABC.
 When ABC did not pick up the series, Thomas sold Family Challenge to the Family Channel, where he produced 144 episodes of the show spread over 2 seasons.
-In 1996, Thomas played the title role in the Fox TV movie Mr. Foster's Field Trip aka Kidz in the Wood with Julia Duffy.
+In 1996, Thomas played the title role in the Fox television film Mr. Foster's Field Trip aka Kidz in the Wood with Julia Duffy.

 In 1996, he wrote the book SCTV: Behind the Scenes (McClelland & Stewart, publishers).
-From 1999-2002, he voiced various roles on the animated series Mission Hill.
+From 1999–2002, he voiced various roles on the animated series Mission Hill.

 Thomas co-starred in the Paramount feature Rat Race.
 As of 2001, Thomas has been the Executive Creative Director of Animax Entertainment, an animation studio based officially in Culver City, California.
-In 2001-2002 Thomas appeared with Eugene Levy and Martin Short on Short's show Primetime Glick as Bob Hope (an impression he had first developed for SCTV with great success).
-In 2002, he co-starred with Jason Priestley, Dave Foley and Ewen Bremner in Fancy Dancing.
+In 2001–2002 Thomas appeared with Eugene Levy and Martin Short on Short's show Primetime Glick as Bob Hope (an impression he had first developed for SCTV with great success).
+In 2002, he co-starred with Jason Priestley, Dave Foley, and Ewen Bremner in Fancy Dancing.
 The next year he played a lead role in Beethoven's 5th.
 In 2003, he directed a hospital comedy feature film entitled Whitecoats, which he also wrote.
 As of 2004, Thomas was on the official Advisory Committee for the Comedy program at Humber College, the only such diploma program in the world.
-In 2004, he and Moranis reprised the voices of the McKenzie Brothers in Disney's animated feature Brother Bear.
+In 2004, he and Moranis again worked together voicing Rutt and Tuke, two moose based on the McKenzie Brothers, in Disney's animated feature Brother Bear.

-Thomas has had a long career doing voices for animation including Animaniacs, Duckman, CatDog, The Adventures of Tarzan, Justice League of America and multiple roles on The Simpsons(Rex Banner), King of the Hill and Family Guy.
+Thomas has had a long career doing voices for animation including Animaniacs, Duckman, CatDog, The Adventures of Tarzan, Justice League and multiple roles on The Simpsons, King of the Hill and Family Guy.
 In 2005, he had a guest stint as Charlize Theron's "Uncle Trevor" on Fox's Arrested Development.
 In 2006, he reprised his voice role in Brother Bear 2 and appeared as himself in the feature film The Aristocrats.
 He began production on ArnoldSpeaks.com, a video blog, as the voice of Arnold Schwarzenegger; Animax Entertainment won an Emmy for a broadband animated series produced for ESPN, Off Mikes.